Skip to content

 Ignore the noise about not being able to charge a certain rate in your service area.
 Reverse engineer the numbers until you can make it work for your business.

-So again, how you bid your projects, the work hours, the management time—all these things go into the pie.
+So again, how you do a project scope or construction bids, the work hours, the management time—all these things go into the pie.
 You figure out what it will cost at the starting point, multiply that by at least two, and you’ll be ahead of where you were yesterday.
 I promise you that.

 4. Position your brand while educating your audience